StevenLomon/CS50-final-project/README.md

-# Is there a Rubber Duck in this Image?
+# Rubber Duck Detector: Is there a rubber duck in this image?

 ![A GIF showcasing the project.
 Two images of rubber ducks are being uploaded on the front-end and both times, the web app is able to detect that the images contain rubber ducks with bounding boxes and 85%+ certainty](/RubberDuckDetector.gif)